Physical Rehabilitation for ACL Injuries

 A rehab program should include:

 The function of muscles in the injured leg should be as strong as in the uninjured leg before you return to normal activities.

 The program usually includes treatment with a physical therapist at a therapy center and home treatment in your home or at a gym or health club.
 Typically, as you see less of your therapist, you do more on your own.

 What To Expect After Treatment

 How quickly you recover from your ACL injury depends on how severe the injury was, how extensive the surgery was, and how consistent you are in following the program.
-The rehab program usually lasts 4 to 6 months.
+The rehab program usually lasts from several months to a year.
 People who are dedicated to their program recover faster and have fewer knee problems in the future than people who do not complete their program.

 Why It Is Done

 Rehabilitation is needed after most ACL injuries, whether or not you choose to have surgery.
-Rehab programs strengthen the knee and its surrounding muscles, leading to better knee stability, and may also return normal range of motion and flexibility to your knee.
+It will help you regain normal range of motion and flexibility in your knee.
+Rehab programs also strengthen the knee and its surrounding muscles, leading to better knee stability.

 How Well It Works